 Q: What are the firewall requirements for Migration App?

-For more detailed setup information for Migration App, please see the Product Guide.
+For more detailed setup information for Migration App, see the Product Guide.

 Q: How can I find my Agent ID?

-A: See this Helpdesk article How do I Get the Cloud Migration Manager Agent ID?
+A: See this Helpdesk article FAQs About the Migration Agent

 Q: Why do I need to provide my Windows Login credentials to set up my Agent?

 A: Migration App requires information to identify both the Source and the Destination.
-Your Windows Login defines the Source, so you need both the username and password for the identity that has access to network shares.
-The Destination is defined by the domain and the Admin’s user name.
-For more information, see this Helpdesk Article.
+Your Windows Login defines the Source, so you need both the username and password for an identity that has access to network shares.
+The Destination is defined by the domain and the Admin’s username.

 Q: What do I do if my Agent becomes disconnected from the Cloud?

-A: See this Helpdesk article Reconnecting the Cloud Migration Manager Agent to the Cloud.
+A: See this Helpdesk article Troubleshoot the Migration App Agent.